Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

-To date, BGF has invested £2.1bn and has been recognised as the most active growth investor in the world, having back over 300 companies since 2011.
+To date, BGF has invested £3.5bn and has been recognised as the most active growth investor in the world, having backed over 500 companies since 2011.

-As of January 2020, BGF had over 170 employees based in fifteen offices in the United Kingdom and Ireland.
+As of January 2023, BGF had over 189 employees based in sixteen offices in the United Kingdom and Ireland.

 Our commitment and policies

-Whilst we do not have a formal anti-slavery policy, we do operate a number of internal policies to ensure that we are conducting business in a transparent and ethical manner, including a recruitment policy, a code of conduct, an ethical standards policy and a whistle-blowing policy.
+We have a modern slavery policy to ensure employees are aware of the risks and steps to be taken in respect of modern slavery, alongside a number of other internal policies to ensure that we are conducting business in a transparent and ethical manner, including a recruitment policy, a code of conduct, an ethical standards policy and a whistle-blowing policy.